Safe Return to In-Person Instruction and Continuity of Services Plan

 HCS has taken the following steps to make its plan available to the public:

-* The plan will be sent to parents, students, and employees via our messaging systems.
+- The plan was sent to parents, students, and employees via our messaging systems.

-* The plan will be shared at the June 7 and June 21, 2021, Horry County Board of Education meetings.
-An opportunity for public comment will be available during the June 21, 2021, Board meeting.
+- The plan was shared at the June 7 and June 21, 2021, Horry County Board of Education meetings.
+An opportunity for public comment was available during the June 21, 2021, Board meeting.